HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   height=540
 ) }}

-{# TODO - wrong description in this figure #}

-In the USA, 1% of all sites pages (which is about 22k pages for desktop and 16k for mobile), are created with SSG.
+In the USA, between 1.2 and 1.4%% of all sites pages (which is about 22k pages for desktop and 16k for mobile), are created with SSG.
 India has a lower number of pages, with just 6k for desktop and 7k for mobile, but 1.7% of all pages is covered by Jamstack technologies.
 In third place is the United Kingdom, which also has 1.7% of pages.

-{# TODO - the chart shows USA as 1.2-1.4% not 1%.
-Isn't india and UK tied then if it's the same, not 2nd and 3rd? #}

 {{ figure_markup(
   image="ssg-distribution-by-country.png",